“We provide the solutions to bring your home and property up to compliance”

 — Rick Post, Durango Colorado

-Gates & Fencing.
-Combustible (wood) gates and fencing that attach to a home or structure have been found to be responsible for setting fire to structures.
-That’s why any gates or fencing that attach to the home must be made of noncombustible materials from the home going out a minimum of 8 feet away from the home.
+Gates and Fencing.
+Combustible (wood) gates and fencing that attach to a home or structure have been found to be responsible for igniting structures.
+That’s why any gates or fencing that attach to the home must be made of noncombustible materials from the home going out a minimum of 5-8 feet away from the home.
 The type of noncombustible material we use is decided by the homeowner.
+This is now building code in our area.

-Zone-1 Rockscaping and Exterior Siding.
-Zone-1 (0-5 feet from your home) Also known as “Zone Zero” for Zero Combustibles, is the most important defensible space zone for keeping flames away from your home.
-We remove all combustible material, lay down a landscape weed barrier fabric and install rock.
+Mitigation Zone-1.
+There are 3 wildfire mitigation zones outside of the footprint of a dwelling or anything that attaches to the dwelling.
+We placed Zone-1 (0-5 feet from your home) under the “Home Retrofits” heading because it actually touches your home and is part of our new building codes.
+Also known as “Zone Zero” for Zero Combustibles, it is the most important defensible space zone for keeping flames away from your home.
+We remove all combustible material, lay down a landscape weed barrier fabric and cover it with rock.
 The type of rock and landscape border we use is decided by the homeowner.
-In the picture, we also installed noncombustible material to the lower portion of wood siding.
+In the pictures below, we also installed noncombustible materials to the lower portion of wood siding to comply with our new building codes here in Southwest Colorado.
+Call us for a free inspection and quote.

 Exterior Siding.
 The lower 6 inches of exterior siding on a dwelling must be made of a noncombustible material.
 This is where blown embers build up in a wildfire and ignite the combustible exterior siding.
 In the pictures you can see where we attached 8.25 inch James Hardie noncombustible fiber cement siding planks to the lower sections of the wooden exterior siding of the home and painted it to match.
-In the bottom picture, we installed pre-rusted corrugated metal to the siding and also cleared and rockscaped mitigation Zone-1.
-The type of noncombustible siding is up to the homeowner.
+In the bottom rockscaping pictures, you can see where we installed pre-rusted corrugated metal.
+The type of noncombustible siding we use is up to the homeowner.
+This is also building code in our area.

 Wildfire Risk Assessments & Solutions